KeaMisfits/CoffeeMachine/README.md

     in the prototype version, you will have to input it manually

     You can either input any string to register a new user.
-The new user will not be a member, thus you will have to buy a membership.
+The new user will not be a member, thus you will have to buy a membership to get free coffee

     Or you can use one of the following pre-made users.
+Note that some of them have expired memberships.

     STUDENT CARD ID     NAME          MEMBERSHIP EXPIRATION DATE
     qwerty123           Thomas        2020-10-20